 A Few Dog Training Tips

-dog training tips to get your started on his education.
-If he obeys you, you will communicate a lot better and the whole family will be happy.
+No matter the type or age of your dog, here are a few dog training tips to get you started on his education.
+If he obeys you, you will communicate a lot better and the whole family will be much happier for it.

-While you’re working on the basics, you should keep in mind that any behavior you allow now, like climbing on furniture, chewing on shoes and so on, will persist in the future.
-So here are a few general
+While you're working on the basics, you should keep in mind that any behavior you allow now, like climbing on furniture, chewing on shoes, and so on will persist in the future.
+So here are a few general dog training tips on how to help your dog develop good manners.

-No matter what you’re trying to teach your dog, always sit in front of him, get down to his eye level so he can clearly see and hear you.
+No matter what you're trying to teach your dog, always sit in front of him and get down to his eye level so he can clearly see and hear you.
 Have plenty of rewards on hand and make sure you praise him abundantly.
 Do not raise your voice or hit him.
 Work with him and his natural abilities.

-Remember that your aim is to have a good relationship with your dog, to be confident that he will behave well in any situation, especially around kids.
-Follow these
+Remember that your aim is to have a good relationship with your dog and to be confident that he will behave well in any situation, especially around kids.
+Follow these dog training tips and you'll have a great relationship with your pet.

 If you enjoyed this article please take a look at our Pet Tips and Information Archive.